danpalmer/danpalmer.me/posts/2021-09-11-implicit-hiring-criteria.md

 that we believe that a good engineer will become a good Python engineer regardless of whether they already know Python or not.

-For backend engineers I run this interview in Python, as it gives me a good understanding of what is possible in the solutions.
-Because we have decided that Python is something we are _explicitly not looking for_, I know to exclude certain kinds of missteps a candidate might make from my assessment.
+For backend engineers I run this interview in Python, as I have a good understanding of what is possible in the solutions.
+However because we have decided that Python is something we are _explicitly not looking for_, I know to exclude certain kinds of missteps a candidate might make from my assessment.
 I also know that I should provide as much help as I can on Python syntax and understanding without penalising candidates.

-Being clear within the hiring team about what is _not_ important, we can get on the same page, and likely have more alignment of scoring.
+Being clear within the hiring team about what is _not_ important means more alignment in the hiring team, and fewer opportunities for bias to creep in.
 A good way to achieve this is with explicit rubrics for interviews.

 ### 3. Implicitly not looking for